bryan4284/Coursera-Course/README.md

 # Coursera-Course
-This Repo is to be used for Coursera coursework and application This will be by most interesting course so far.
+This Repo is to be used for Coursera coursework and application This will be my most interesting course so far.